alajmo/sake/.github/ISSUE_TEMPLATE/BUG_REPORT_AUTH.md

 ---
-name: Bug report
+name: Auth Bug report
-about: Report an connection to host bug
+about: Report an connection to server bug
 title: ''
 labels: 'bug'
 assignees: ''